Edinoverie: Establishment of Edinoverie

+In August 1785, a government decree was promulgated, providing for the organization of "Old Believer" churches within the established Church, although they still were not to have their own bishops or any sort of organizational centre.
+Nevertheless, this point is usually considered the start of the Edinoverie scheme.
+From Starodubye the movement for Edinoverie began to spread widely across the country: in 1788, a parish appeared in Yelisavetgrad; in 1791 – in the Trinity sloboda on the Dniester River; in 1794 – in Perm; in 1797 – in Kazan; in 1798 – in the town of Alexandria in Irkutsk Governorate, in Tver, Torzhok, Tver Governorate, in Nizhny Novgorod, in Saint Petersburg, and finally in 1800 – in Moscow.
+From 1787 an Edinoverie monastery also operated some 30 versts from Kherson.
+The already existing Mikhail-Archangel Cathedral of Yaik Gorodok, and also the Kazan and Peter-and-Paul churches, were attached to Edinoverie.
+Thanks to a meeting with Bishop Nikiphoros (who had taken the Astrakhan see), the monk Sergiy, builder of the Irgiz, became an ardent champion of Edinoverie.

-Catherine's successor, Paul I, was perhaps more interested than Catherine was, in the matter of integrating the Old Believers into the established church on acceptable terms.
+Catherine's successor, Paul I, was perhaps more interested than Catherine, in the matter of integrating the Old Believers into the established church on acceptable terms.
 Legal priests were granted to the Old Believers of Kazan in 1796 and to those of Nizhny Novgorod in 1797.
 On March 12, 1798, the Emperor issued a decree, requiring all bishops to ordain priests for the Old Believers (using the "old" rite of ordination, acceptable to the flock), and permitting construction of Old Ritualist churches.

-The chief bishop of the established church, Metropolitan Platon of Moscow, wrote the "Eleven Articles of Edinoverie" («11 пунктов единоверия»), the document regulating the "union" between the official church and the Old Believers.
+The chief bishop of the established church, Metropolitan Platon of Moscow, wrote in 1800, the Eleven Points of Edinoverie, the document regulating the "union" between the official church and the Old Believers.
 Although the Metropolitan's rules satisfied some of the wishes of the Old Believers, the Edinoverie parishioners nevertheless remained second-class citizens within the Church: for example, the Old-Rite priests were still normally not permitted to administer sacraments to the mainstream Orthodox believers.